 5. Enjoy Velvet Season on the Black Sea coast

 Batumi and the beaches along Georgia’s Black Sea coast reach peak level in July and August.
-Once school goes back into session in mid-September, families head back to Tbilisi and the coast is much quieter.
+Once school goes back into session on September 15, families head back to Tbilisi and the coast is much quieter.

 There is a short window where the crowds disperse and the conditions are still ideal for sunbathing and swimming.
 Locals call it the ‘Velvet Season’.
 Prices drop at hotels and resorts, and it becomes much easier to find a spot to pitch your umbrella.